remzh/BorkBot/README.md

 Bork is a cat bot for Discord Hack Week.
 Why isn't he a dog?
 Good question, I don't know.
 I just like cats?
 It's also a common(?) saying that dogs tend to think of us as gods, while cats think of themselves of gods.
 You better pay attention to Bork!

 To ensure this, Bork has a multitude of "features" that help ensure you'll never forget about Bork.
-Bork will bork to you, you'll have to bork back to Bork, Bork will sometimes bork in French, and a few other tidbits.
+Bork will bork to you, you'll have to bork back to Bork, Bork will sometimes bork in other languages, and a few other tidbits.
 Don't like Bork?
-Stab him!
-He'll probably beat you up though...
+You can try to stab him!
+If you succeed (you probably won't), then Bork will leave forever D:

 **Why "Bork"?**
 It's an inside joke.
 Bork sounds like "bark", but bork is most definitely a cat.